Instant Pot Chili Mac is an easy weeknight recipe that’s ready in under 30 minutes. You’ll love this vegetarian take on the classic recipe.

 I’ve been in a big Tex-Mex mood lately.
 Sorry, not sorry.

-This vegetarian chili mac is comfort food at its best.
-It’s full of pasta, fire-roasted tomatoes, beans, corn, and two kinds of GO VEGGIE lactose free cheese for extra cheesy goodness.
+This Instant pot chili mac is comfort food at its best.
+It’s full of pasta, fire-roasted tomatoes, beans, corn, and two kinds of cheese for extra cheesy goodness.
 Plus it’s made in an Instant Pot!

 How to make instant pot chili mac